dokyuhan/Proyecto_TC2005B/GDD.md

    9. Special 9:
    10. Special 10:

-Cards are upgradable using XP points (details to follow) and can achieve up to three levels of enhancement.
-Also chosing the specific realm would benefit the player through out the battle: Human realm gives 30 more health and 10% more attack for every card to the player(meaning that the health threshold would be 130 hit points and the cards from the deck would benefit form an increase of damage), Devil realm for every 3 turns it disables one of the enemy player card, Magic realm for every 2 turns steals one energy of the enemy and the Monster real for every 3 turns can place an extra card.
+Cards are upgradable using XP points and can achieve up to three levels of enhancement.
+Also chosing the specific realm would benefit the player through out the battle: Human realm gives 30 more health and 10% more attack for every card to the player(meaning that the health threshold would be 130 hit points and the cards from the deck would benefit from an increase of damage), Devil realm for every 3 turns it disables one of the enemy player card, Magic realm for every 2 turns steals one energy of the enemy and the Monster realm for every 3 turns can place an extra card.
 Players must adapt their strategies, choosing between aggressive or defensive tactics.
-Certain cards are conditional, requiring an amount of energy.
+Certain cards are conditional, requiring an amount of energy to be used, once a card that requires energy is played the amount of energy used will be deducted from the total on the match.
+Every card used gives one energy.

 ## _Level Design_